MissVeronica/um-black-listing-email-domains/README.md

 1. Removal from version 3.0.0 of the old admin supplied list of uploaded disposable email domains
 2. Online download of "List of well-known email domains" and "List of known e-mail domains used disposable email services" from GitHub
 3. Source downloads: https://github.com/amieiro/disposable-email-domains
-4. Current sizes of the download files are 919 and 172813 email addresses and updates are generated every quarter of an hour
+4. Current sizes of the download files are 919 and 172813 (3,7 MByte) email addresses and updates are generated every quarter of an hour
-5. Examples of disposable email addresses for your testing:  <code>detroitdaily.com</code> <code>michigan-web-design.com</code> <code>topmail.com</code>
+5. Examples of disposable email addresses for your testing:  <code>detroitdaily.com</code> <code>michigan-web-design.com</code> <code>topmail.com</code> <code>volvogroup.tk</code>

 ## User registration error messages
 1. We do not accept registrations from this top level email domain.